-The public document was published at a total cost of \$3,665.
-3,000 copies of this public document was published in this first printing at a cost of \$3,665.
-The total cost of all printings of this document, including reprints, is \$3,665.
-This document was published for the Louisiana Public Facilities Authority, 2237 S. Acadian Thruway, Suite 650, Baton Rouge, LA 70808 by Baton Rouge Printing, Inc., to promote public awareness of the programs and services provided by the LPFA to Louisiana and its citizens and to keep the public informed about the operations of the LPFA under Authority of Title 9, Chapter 2-A of the Louisiana Revised Statues.
+The public document was published at a total cost of \$3,245,10.
+3,500 copies of this public document were published in this first printing at a cost of \$3,245.10.
+The total cost of all printings of this document, including reprints, is \$3,245.10.

+This document was published for the Louisiana Public Facilities Authority, 2237 S. Acadian Thruway, Suite 650, Baton Rouge, LA 70808 by Baton Rouge Printing, Inc., to promote public awareness of the programs and services provided by the LPFA to Louisiana and its citizens and to keep the public informed about the operations of the LPFA under authority of Title 9, Chapter 2-A of the Louisiana Revised Statutes.

 Printing of this material was purchased in accordance with the provision of Title 9, Chapter 2-A of the Louisiana Revised Statutes.